Ford Falcon (Argentina)

-The Argentine Ford Falcon is a car built by Ford Argentina from 1962 to 1991.
+The Argentine Ford Falcon is a large family car built by Ford Argentina from 1962 to 1991.
 Mechanically, it was based on the parent company's first generation Falcon.
-The Falcon retained the same body style throughout its production, with several substantial facelifts taking place during its lifespan, giving it a more European flavour and bringing it into line with other more contemporary Fords.
+The Falcon retained the same body style throughout its production, with several substantial facelifts taking place during its lifespan, giving it a more European flavor and bringing it into line with other more contemporary Fords.
 However, several decades later, it was apparent that it was a 1960s design wearing a 1980s grille.
 Falcons are still raced in the Turismo Carretera stock car racing series.

 The robust Ford Falcons became popular as black and yellow taxi cabs and white and blue police vehicles.
 They also had another connotation, with the dark green painted Falcons used by paramilitary government forces like the Argentine Anticommunist Alliance of the 1970s and the secret police of the military junta.
 The Ford Falcons used by the military were obtained through illegitimate means by people contracted outside of the military.
 The Ford Falcons would be repainted and had their license plates replaced in order to deliver the cars to the paramilitary government forces that used the vehicles for their clandestine operations during the Dirty War.